Building Services Permits

 Important reminders: You will need to obtain a building permit PRIOR to beginning any work on your project.
 Where a contractor is hired to do the work, the homeowner should require the contractor to obtain the permit.

-- Most residential permits can be issued within 10-15 minutes while you at the City Center
+- Most residential permits can be issued within 10-15 minutes in person when the City Center is open to the public.

-- Permits must be applied for in person.
-Permit Fee Schedules are found in the document from the link on the right.
+- Permit Fee Schedules are found in the document from the link on the right.

 - The following information typically is necessary to obtain a permit: